 The advantage of this over simply listing the Rows is that the

 SearchIterator is lazy - it only loads data as the data is needed, making your app more efficient (you can cast

 SearchIterators to lists and Rows to dicts if you want to).

 search() method returns an iterable Python object, not a list.
 This is so you don’t have to fetch all the rows from your table before you can start processing them.
 If you want a list, pass the search result to Python’s

 For a full explanation of how to use Data Tables in Python, see Using Data Tables from Python.

 Data Tables can be shared between apps.
-When you click the ‘+’ button in the Data Tables Service, you will be given a list of tables from your apps to add to the current app.
+When you click the ‘+ Add a table’ or ‘+’ button to add a new Data Table, you will be given a list of existing tables from your other apps which you can add to the current app.

 Table permissions are on a per-app basis: if you make a table client-writable in one app, other apps that use it will not be affected.
 The ‘Python name’ of a table is also per-app.